General Electricity Law

 c) Authorization is required for electricity transmission that involves the use of public domain property and for final electricity distribution services.

 d) Prices for electricity services are free, except for transmission and distribution services subject to regulation.
-Energy transfers between generators, marketers, importers, and exporters resulting from wholesale market operations are subject to the terms referred to in the LGE.
+Energy transfers between generators, marketers, importers and exporters resulting from the Wholesale Electricity Market operations are subject to the terms referred to in the LGE.

 2